neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab_0_Sign_In/README.md

 ![](images/06.png)

-Enter your email, the event code from the information sheet, and the validation code from your email, then click on the "Access Sandbox" button.
+Enter your email, the event code from the information sheet, and the validation code from your email, then click on the "Verify Code" button.

 ![](images/07.png)